For help with new claims on policies purchased after 6 November 2020 please refer to the policy claims procedure

 * If you purchased any part of your trip using a credit card then your transaction was deemed to have been “financed” by your card issuer.
 In these circumstances you should make contact with your credit card provider to instigate a claim under the Consumer Credit Act ; Section 75.
 Under this Act you can claim against your card provider for the full cost of the purchase (not just the amount on the card) where the deposit was paid on your card and any further payments were made by another means.
 Where only further payments were made using your credit card and the deposit by another means, your credit card issuer will only be liable for the amount paid on your card.

 Any non-refundable amounts that are not part of a package holiday will be considered for claims under the Travel Disruption section of cover.
-It is handling claims for amounts that need to be reclaimed directly from the service providers that has been creating delays in processing valid claims so we do ask that you direct refund requests to your service providers before contacting the claims department who will only deal with claims for non-refundable expenses not dealt with by the Package Travel Regulations.
+We do ask that you direct refund requests to your service providers before contacting the claims department who will only deal with claims for non-refundable expenses not dealt with by the Package Travel Regulations.

 Further updates will be posted in due course.
 Thank you for your patience during this difficult time.
 Any queries connected with a claim should be directed to Ageas Claims and not to Snowcard (we are not provided with any details of individual claims and cannot provide updates).